-What Do Medical Appliance Technician Do?
+What You Need to Know About Medical Appliance Technician

-Position Description Construct, fit, maintain, or repair medical supportive devices, such as braces, orthotics and prosthetic devices, joints, arch supports, and other surgical and medical appliances.
+Medical Appliance Technician Definition Construct, fit, maintain, or repair medical supportive devices, such as braces, orthotics and prosthetic devices, joints, arch supports, and other surgical and medical appliances.

 - Polish artificial limbs, braces, or supports, using grinding and buffing wheels.

-Qualities of a Medical Appliance Technician
+Medical Appliance Technician Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.